 What is Fixed Asset?

-Fixed asset, in accounting, is defined as a long-term asset having lifespan > 1 financial year and value > capitalizing limit.
+A fixed asset, in accounting, is defined as a long-term asset having a lifespan > 1 financial year and a value > capitalizing limit.
 They are typically bought to generate income.
-They are also known as Capital Assets and Property, Plant and Equipment (PP&E).
-These assets are normally not meant to sell or are not easily convertible into cash and therefore are categorized under non-current assets in the balance sheet.
+They are also known as Capital Assets and Property, Plant, and Equipment (PP&E).
+These assets are normally not meant to sell or are not easily convertible into cash and therefore are categorized under non-current assets on the balance sheet.

 Fixed Assets in Balance Sheet

-A balance sheet consist of asset, liabilities and capital by shareholders.
-Further, assets are classified into current and noncurrent assets.
-Current assets are liquid assets which can be converted into cash within a period of one year.
-Whereas, noncurrent assets include fixed assets, investments by the company etc which are not easily converted into cash.
-In the balance sheet, the value of fixed asset is reported after deducting accumulated depreciation.
-It is rare but there are chances of value being affected by impairment of revaluation.
+A balance sheet consists of assets, liabilities, and capital by shareholders.
+Further, there are different types of assets: current and noncurrent assets.
+Current assets are liquid assets that can be converted into cash within a period of one year.
+At the same time, noncurrent assets include fixed assets, investments by the company, capital work-in-progress, etc., which are not easily converted into cash.
+In the balance sheet, the fixed asset value is reported after deducting accumulated depreciation.
+It is rare, but there are chances of value being affected by an impairment or revaluation.